 There's lots of things you won't find in this cream (or any of our other products) because they were all formulated for family members and close friends.
 This includes Paraffin and Mineral Oil which derive from petroleum, but are commonly found in commercial moisturisers like Sorbolene.
 We don’t think putting the stuff that goes into our cars on our skin is the healthiest thing we can do.

 We also don’t use any synthetic preservatives such as Parabens and Phenoxyethanol, although they're pretty common too, including with a few brands that claim to be natural (you know who you are!).
 We avoid a lot of other things too, way too many to list here.
 We also don't use any useless, trendy ingredients like stem cells from Swiss apples or super power jellyfish DNA, just natural, effective ingredients for healthy skin.

 Is this a face cream or a body cream?

 We like to keep things simple even if marketing can sometimes tell us otherwise and get us to believe we need a different cream for every part of the body.
 This cream is made for your skin so rub it on whenever you like on your face and body, and hands and feet too, we don’t discriminate.

 Is this moisturiser made of milk?

 We aren’t called MooGoo because our products are based on milk.
-Fresh milk in a cream would go off and be smelly.
+Fresh milk in a moisturiser would go off and be smelly.
 Yuck!
-We do use Milk Protein in a few of our skin and hair care products, and it’s sourced ethically and sustainably from happy and healthy cows raised on a beautiful farm in New Zealand.
+We do use ethically and sustainably sourced Australian Milk Protein in some of our skincare products because research has found that it can increase skin elasticity by up to 20%.
+Skin elasticity ensures lines and wrinkles are minimized after any movement of the skin.